Online Banking—Simple Steps to Protect Yourself from Bank Fraud

 Steer clear of financial transactions on public Wi-Fi in cafes, hotels, and libraries

 There’s a good reason not to use public Wi-Fi: it’s not private.
-They’re public networks, and that means they’re unsecured and shared by everyone who’s using it, which allows hackers to read any data passing along it like an open book.
+They’re public networks, and that means they’re unsecure and shared by everyone who’s using it, which allows hackers to read any data passing along it like an open book.
 That includes your accounts and passwords if you’re doing any banking or shopping on it.
 The best advice here is to wait and handle those things at home if possible.
-(Or connect to the public Wi-Fi with a VPN service, which we’ll cover just below in a moment.)
+(Or connect to public Wi-Fi with a VPN service, which we’ll cover below in a moment.)

 If not, you can always use your smartphone’s data connection to create a personal hotspot for your laptop, which will be far more secure.
-Another option is to simply use your smartphone alone.
+Another option is to use your smartphone alone.
 With a combination of your phone’s data connection and an app from your bank, you can take care of business that way instead of using public Wi-Fi.
 That said, be aware of your physical surroundings too.
 Make sure no one is looking over your shoulder!

 Protecting your banking and finances even further

-Some basic digital hygiene will go a long way toward protecting you even more—not just your banking and finances, but all the things you do online as well.
+Some basic digital hygiene will go a long way toward protecting you even more—not only your banking and finances, but all the things you do online as well.
 The following quick list can help:

-● Update your software – That includes the operating system of your computers, smartphones, and tablets, along with the apps that are on them.
+• Update your software – That includes the operating system of your computers, smartphones, and tablets, along with the apps that are on them.
 Many updates include security upgrades and fixes that make it tougher for hackers to launch an attack.

-● Lock up – Your computers, smartphones, and tablets will have a way of locking them with a PIN, a password, your fingerprint, or your face.
+• Lock up – Your computers, smartphones, and tablets will have a way of locking them with a PIN, a password, your fingerprint, or your face.
 Take advantage of that protection, which is particularly important if your device is lost or stolen.

-● Consider connecting with a VPN – also known as a “virtual private network,” a VPN helps you stay safer with bank-grade encryption and private browsing.
+• Consider connecting with a VPN – also known as a “virtual private network,” a VPN helps you stay safer with bank-grade encryption and private browsing.
 It’s a particularly excellent option if you find yourself needing to use public Wi-Fi because a VPN effectively makes a public network private.